 The County is home to two broadcast television stations, Channels 21 and 57, and receives nine additional VHF and UHF stations.
 Cable programming is available throughout the County via Cablevision Systems Corp., which includes access to channels with a local focus.
-Satellite programming and service by Verizon is also available in the County.
+Satellite programming and service from Verizon and DISH Network are also available in the County.
 In addition, Cablevision's News 12 provides local news coverage on cable, as does Verizon's FiOS1.